 What is the generation skipping tax exemption for 2015?

 The IRS has a copy of the GSTT tax return form (Form 709) on their website.

 The GSTT can be expensive because it is applied in addition to federal estate or gift taxes.
 Also, life insurance could involve the payment of policy proceeds on the life of a relative who named a younger relative as beneficiary.
 The GSTT could be applied as a gift to the younger relative while the older relative is still alive.
 However, if the younger relative’s parents are deceased when the transfer occurs, the child could avoid having to pay the GSTT.

-- Category: Articles Library, Life Insurance, Parenting, Videos
+- Category: Articles Library, Featured Articles, Life Insurance, Parenting, Tips, Videos

 Life Insurance Quotes